doodeec/coverFlow/README.md

     available options
         $(element).coverFlow({
             data: dataArray,                // URLs array
+            reflection: true/false          // switch on/off reflection
-            infinite: true/false            // not ready in 0.1.0
+            infinite: true/false            // not ready in 0.1.1
-            perspective: integer,           // sets perspective, not ready in 0.1.0
+            perspective: integer,           // sets perspective, not ready in 0.1.1
             buttons: true/false             // shows buttons for sliding back & forward });

 ### UI
     supports
         - wheel scrolling
-        - dragging (not ready in 0.1.0)
+        - dragging (not ready in 0.1.1)
-        - touch scrolling (not ready in 0.1.0)
+        - touch scrolling (not ready in 0.1.1)
-        - infinite loop (not ready in 0.1.0)
+        - infinite loop (not ready in 0.1.1)

 ## Version

 ### changes
+        0.1.1 - option for switching reflection on/off + buttons styling
         0.1.0 - initial version